Roles & Responsibilities of a Creative Project Manager

 This will ensure the project is aligned with the client’s needs.
 It is recommended to schedule status updates with both clients and team members to prevent any mistakes or miscommunications.

-Brief Team Members
+Discuss the Brief to Team Members

 Creative project managers would be the go-to people who could brief on the goings-on of a project.
 When the layout of the project has been determined, they must ensure team members are informed and assigned tasks that fit their skills and capabilities.